McMonds/vector-engine/README.md

 Run the test suite to verify all components:

-cargo test
+> cargo test

 This runs:

 test_hnsw_basic
-: Verifies in-memory graph construction. test_save_load_search
+: Verifies in-memory graph construction.

+test_save_load_search
 : Verifies the full save-load-search cycle with mmap and SIMD.

-Performance Benchmarks
+# Performance Benchmarks
 Running on a standard workstation (Single-threaded Search, AVX2):

 Dataset: 10,000 vectors, 128 dimensions
 Build Time: ~4.84s
-Search QPS: ~3,145 Queries Per Second (latency ~0.3ms per query) To run benchmarks yourself:
+Search QPS: ~3,145 Queries Per Second (latency ~0.3ms per query)

+# To run benchmarks yourself:

-cargo run --release --bin benchmark
+> cargo run --release --bin benchmark

-Visualization
+# Visualization
 You can inspect the graph structure using the included tools.

 # Generate Graph JSON:

-# First create an index (e.g. via demo)
+First create an index (e.g. via demo)

-cargo run --bin vector_engine
+> cargo run --bin vector_engine

-# Then export it
+Then export it

-cargo run --bin inspect -- demo_index.bin
+> cargo run --bin inspect -- demo_index.bin

 This creates
 graph.json
-.

 View in Browser: Open
-viz.html
+> viz.html
  in your web browser.
 It will load graph.json and render the HNSW graph interactively.

-#Docker Support
+# Docker Support
 You can run the entire project (benchmarks + visualization) in a Docker container.

 # Build
-docker build -t vector-engine .
+> docker build -t vector-engine .

-Run
+# Run
-docker run -p 8000:8000 vector-engine
+> docker run -p 8000:8000 vector-engine

 This will:

-# Run the benchmarks.
+Run the benchmarks.
 Generate the graph data.

-# Start a web server at http://localhost:8000.
+Start a web server at http://localhost:8000.
 # Open http://localhost:8000/viz.html to see the visualization.